Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Discussion and conclusion

 Our approach offers a novel way to store sequences efficiently.
 By leveraging the sparse nature of knowledge graphs and the relatively small size of recorded sequences, we can achieve significant memory capacity for sequences.
 Unlike other neural networks used for sequence storage, our method has several advantages:

-\begin{itemize} \item No training is required: The associative graph structure is created automatically as new sequences are added.
+\begin{itemize} \item No training is required: The associative graph structure is created automatically as new sequences are added. \item Flexible context: The context used to search for and reconstruct sequences can be presented in any order. \item Efficient retrieval: Even a relatively small context is sufficient to reconstruct the entire sequence. \item The authors provide an open-source implementation of SSAKGs via the SSAKG Python package, along with Jupiter notebooks and tutorials. \item This accessibility promotes adoption and further exploration of the methodology in both academic and clinical settings. \item Biomedical researchers can adapt these techniques for anomaly detection, disease progression modeling, or personalized medicine. \end{itemize}

-\item Flexible context: The context used to search for and reconstruct sequences can be presented in any order.
+Compared to traditional Hopfield networks, which rely on a fixed number of neurons to store memories, this method offers a more efficient solution.
+By utilizing sparse knowledge graphs and contextual connections, it can store and recall a greater number of scenes without sacrificing performance.

-\item Efficient retrieval: Even a relatively small context is sufficient to reconstruct the entire sequence. \end{itemize}
+The method's limitations stem from the theoretical constraints expressed in equations~\ref{eq:equation6} and~\ref{eq:stored_sequences}.
+The memory capacity, which is largely influenced by the density of the knowledge graph and the length of memorized sequences, is significantly reduced as the sequences grow longer.
+This limitation is directly linked to the parameter $\xi$ in equation~\ref{eq:equation5}, which increases with increasing sequence length.
+This approach has broad applications, from computational neuroscience to bioinformatics, offering scalable solutions for sequence-based memory tasks.

 Our future work related to this topic will focus on two key aspects.
-First, we aim to compare the proposed structural associative memory with contemporary associative memory solutions, such as LSTM or NuPick.
+First, we aim to compare the proposed structural associative memory with contemporary associative memory solutions, such as Modern Hopfield Networks (MHN), LSTM, and NuPIC.
 A comparative analysis of these two solutions will be the subject of our upcoming article.
 Second, we plan to enhance the presented node ordering concept by incorporating novel elements like using prime numbers to represent sequence order and micro-columns to increase memory capacity.